gabeklein/entangled-io/README.md

 - Special objects do not need to be stringified either.
 Handing off `Date` for instance has always been super tedius, but here it's handled and efficiently too. <br/> Finally, `date && new Date(date)` can go the way of the dodo.
   > `Map` & `Set` are in the works, arbitary class types too eventually.
 - **Type signatures are preserved!** Because you're "importing" server functions, your IDE remains aware of interfaces, so autocomplete and error checking won't have blind-spots. 😭
-- Errors thrown by the server (in development) are added to the stack trace, consequently thrown on client-side.
+- Errors thrown by the server (during development) are added to the stack trace, consequently thrown on client-side.
-  > Sometimes, it can be inconvenient or even impossible to view the console output from where your functions are actually running, such as in a container or in a cluster.
+  > Sometimes, it can be inconvenient or even impossible to inspect console output from where your functions are actually running, such as in a container or part of a cluster.
 This helps make that a non-issue. <sub>&nbsp;(It's unstable, but I'm working on it!)</sub>

 Ultimately, this lets you focus on the business logic of your app, rather than the api. <br/> That way, it can grow swiftly and organically with little in the way of debugging over type inconsistencies.